← Back to the top of the Report

 On the other hand, the social function of certain professionals in a democratic system must be respected and specific criteria established for them (journalists, academics, researchers, artists, etc.), preserving their prerogatives and function for the general interest and protecting their sources of information as a priority.

-• Passing Xnet’s Law on Comprehensive Protection of Whistleblowers (first transposition of the European Directive).
+• Passing Xnet’s Law on Comprehensive Protection of Whistleblowers (first enforcement of the European Directive).

 With the passage of the Law on Trade Secrets, progress was made, including an exception to its application to ensure that it is not a crime to reveal a trade secret in order to protect the public interest, thus guaranteeing freedom of expression and information(13).